Filmmaking is an art,

 We’re committed to producing the highest-quality, best looking and sounding audio and video we possibly can.
 We’ve invested in the very best technology and tools to do our work.
 Our kit includes tripods, light stands, multiple cameras, a dozen lenses, microphones, mic stands, light fixtures, cabling, not to mention our crew of humans!
 The spaces we like best are large, relatively quiet, controllable in terms of foot traffic, and, importantly, help to tell our story visually in some way.
 We also need to have some idea of what this location looks like before we arrive.
 Please take a moment to snap a few cell phone pics and send them to us.
 We love getting these photos more than we love ice cream.
 And we really love ice cream.

 You can't rush greatness!
 Quality work requires us to be thoughtful and to be thoughtful takes time.
 Planning on a half-day or full-day shoot up front ensures we will have plenty of time to get everything just right.

 Once the perfect location is chosen, we need space and time to set and light our scene.
 This means we need the space for about 30 to 45 minutes and we need to limit the number of people on set with us to only those who are absolutely necessary.
 Don’t be offended if we’re less social than usual.
-We’re doing some sciencey maths in our head and it can be a lot!
+We’re doing some sciencey math in our head and it can be a lot!
 We will summon interviewees and other participants when we’re ready.
 It helps a lot to plan a separate room or area for people to wait in.